matrix-org/complement-crypto/ENVIRONMENT.md

 Complement-Crypto always runs in dirty mode (homeservers exist for the entire duration of the test suite) for performance reasons.

 #### `COMPLEMENT_CRYPTO_MITMDUMP`
 The path to dump the output from `mitmdump`.
-This file can then be used with mitmweb to view all the HTTP flows in the test.
+This file can then be used with mitmweb (`mitmweb -r <dump file>`) to view all the HTTP flows in the test.
 - Type: `string`
 - Default: ""